MeeksonJr/safeCopy-ai/docs/project-understanding.md

 ### Key Differentiators:
 *   **Proactive Compliance:** Moves beyond reactive error correction to preventative measures.
-*   **Infrastructure, not just a tool:** Aims to be integrated into daily workflows, not just an occasional visit.
+*   **Infrastructure, not just a tool:** Aims to be integrated into daily workflows, not just an an occasional visit.
 *   **Insurance-as-a-Service:** Provides audit logs as proof of compliance efforts, offering a form of digital insurance against lawsuits.
 *   **Scalability & Adaptability:** Designed to handle evolving legal landscapes through a RAG pipeline and cater to various user personas and organizational sizes.